The Carthusian Monastery of EscaladeiA legendary site

 • Reduced with tour guide: € 6

-• Free: for anyone under 16 years old or duly accredited unemployed.
+• Free: for anyone under 16 years old or duly recognized as unemployed.

-…and if you wish to stay in Escaladei, we recommend the Hotel-Bodega Terra Dominicata, located on an old farm that belonged to the monks of the Carthusian Monastery of Escaladei.
+…and if you wish to stay in Escaladei, we recommend the Terra Dominicata Hotel & Winery, located on an old estate that belonged to the monks of the Carthusian Monastery of Escaladei.